Plugging Viagra | Rectal Sildenafil Use And Abuse

 What Is Meant By Plugging Viagra?

 Plugging Viagra refers to the rectal administration of the substance directly into the small intestine.
-This method is potentially dangerous since a lower dosage is needed to gain effect and absorption as compared to other methods.
+People who administer the medication rectally may dissolve a capsule or tablet of the medication into sterile water and inject the solution into the anus using a hydroponic syringe.
+This method is potentially dangerous because a lower dose is needed to get the desired effect compared to other methods, and the likelihood of someone correctly adjusting the dose is small.

 Side Effects Of Plugging Viagra